perry-hardin/Imagery-Library/README.md

 # Imagery-Library
-Image Library for Idrisi and ENVI
+Image library for Idrisi and ENVI
+Needs to reference my Carto library